 and your life becomes mixed and muddled.

 In Matthew 20.32, Jesus asks the blind men what they want him to do.
 Their reply is, “Lord, that our eyes may be opened.”
-This scripture and there are many others, illustrates that Jesus never shows sympathy, or sympathizes with another’s lesser condition.
-Jesus always speaks or asks, and it is then he takes action.
-Sympathizing with a condition of lack, or injury, keeps it in place.
-Thoughts matter, but spoken words give life to thought.
-Speak to your good.
+This scripture and there are many others, illustrates that Jesus never shows sympathy, or sympathizes with another’s lesser condition (emotion).
+He manifests great compassion, but not sympathy.
+Jesus always speaks or asks, and it is then he takes action (will).
+Thoughts matter (mind), but spoken words give life to thought.
+Just as you speak or pray to God, speak to your good.

 Attitudes and thoughts, your words, precede you into every circumstance of life.
-Rename improper attitudes, speak forgiveness when confronted with waves of anger and grudges; rename improper thoughts, and be attentive to how you use speech.
-Be relentless in the practice of speaking the good Word, and you will begin to produce a new life for yourself.
+Renaming improper attitudes, speaking forgiveness when confronted with waves of anger and grudges, and being relentless in the practice of speaking the good Word, you will begin to produce a new life for yourself.
+Certainly, you will b become uplifted, for you are doing the right action.
 Proper speaking, proper naming, and other similar actions initiate a pathway that will teach and prosper you.

 Who Do You Trust?

 God in the garden with Adam & Eve